opensecuritycontroller/community/designs/tripleo/osc-tripleo.md

   Open Security Controller: service for orchestration of virtual network security functions.

  parameters:
   #  The paramater EndpointMap is required for all service templates*.
-TODO: Clarify how/why this is needed.
+It provides the location of the service endpoint, i.e,: IP address and port.
   EndpointMap:
     default: {}
     description: Mapping of service endpoint -> protocol.
 Typically set